 Hello!
 I’m Nava Atlas, the author of many vegetarian and vegan cookbooks.
 My books went vegan at the same time I did — the early 2000s.
-My most recent titles are Plant Power, Wild About Greens, Vegan Holiday Kitchen, and Vegan Soups and Hearty Stews for all Seasons.
-In the fall of 2019, 5-Ingredient Vegan will be published by Sterling Epicure.
+My most recent titles are 5-Ingredient Vegan, Plant Power, Wild About Greens, Vegan Holiday Kitchen, and Vegan Soups and Hearty Stews for all Seasons.

 As life has gotten busier and my interests have widened, I spend less time in the kitchen.
 As a result, my recipes have become ever simpler as modern life has grown more complicated.
 But we all still need to eat, and eat well!
 I’ve created this site to showcase just how easy plant-based eating and living can be.